gitnjole/gitnjole.github.io/_projects/lara-jobs.md

 - ~~The user is currently essentially the company, with the field 'name' synonymous with the name of their company.
 However, this setup can lead to confusion and inefficiencies.
 To address this, I plan on investing time in redefining the database structure to allow for discrete, precise attributes for users and companies.
 Additionally, it's important to eliminate the need to retype the company name every time a listing is posted, along with location/company description, etc.~~

 **User showcase:**
-- Instead of making it purely job listing focused, users could also post their own 'willing to work' listings where companies can reach out to potential employees.
-This feature would require me to rewrite the home page and make various tweaks so that the website knows what to display to you based on your account type (for example, if you're a company you might not want to see other companies listing jobs, but you might be interesed in seeing people offering their skills).
+- Users have the option to create their own "willing to work" listings so that employers may get in contact with possible employees, rather than restricting it to just job advertisements.
+In order for the website to know what to show you based on your account type, I would need to rewrite the home page and make a number of other adjustments (for instance, if you're a company, you might not want to see other companies listing jobs, but you might be interested in seeing people offering their skills).

 **Direct apply through application:**
-- Could mimic LinkedIn features of being able to send a quick message and CV file to the company mail.
-Can also implement custom questions, for example users would have to answer specific questions like 'How many years of experience do you have with X?'
+- May imitate LinkedIn's capability of emailing a CV file and a brief message to the company mail.
+It is also possible to create custom questions.
+For instance, users can be required to respond to a question like, "How many years of experience do you have with X?"

 **API Integration**